-- Have any significant works taken place on the house in the last five to 10 years?
+- Have any significant repairs taken place on the house in the last five to 10 years?
 It’s always good to know if any major structural changes have happened on the property in recent times.
 You don’t want to discover after buying that extensions need to be torn down because there was no initial permission to build it.
 This is actually one of the most costly mistakes you can make as a home buyer.

 - Have the sellers found their next property?
 Ideally, the owners of your future property will have already found a new house and will be ready to move.
 However, it’s very common that this process for the seller can get delayed, causing your own move-in day to be delayed.

 - How much will bills cost?
 Some houses cost more than others to run, so understanding the property’s energy efficiency level is important.
-It’s not just about budget management either—less efficient properties may have other problems with its windows, doors, and ventilation.

 - What’s included in the sale?
 Properties usually include fixtures like cabinets, faucets, and window blinds, but not always.
-It’s good to ask what is and isn’t included, so you know exactly what to expect on move-in day.
+It’s good to ask what is and isn’t included so you know exactly what to expect on move-in day.

 - What’s the condition of the property’s major appliances and systems?
 If major appliances like the AC, boiler, washer/dryer, or stove are included in the sale, you’ll want to know what condition they’re in.
 You may want to ask the seller to purchase a home warranty, so any replacement costs will be covered.

 - How much have other homes sold for in the neighborhood?
 Make sure to take a quick look at local real estate trends and compare to your prospective home.
 It’ll give you an idea of how much to offer for a property.
-Most estate agents will be able to find this kind of information for properties sold in the last six months.
+Most real estate agents will be able to find this kind of information for properties sold in the last six months.

 View a property multiple times

 If you don’t do it completely right the first time, remember, there’s nothing wrong with going for a second viewing.
-Just get back in touch with your estate agent to arrange another visit.
+Just get back in touch with your agent to arrange another visit.